marpaia/alpaca-trade-api-cpp/README.md

 std::cout << "AAPL moved " << percent_change << "% over the time range." << std::endl;
 ```

-For more information the Market Data API, see the official API documentation: https://alpaca.markets/docs/api-documentation/api-v2/market-data/.
+For more information on the Market Data API, see the official API documentation: https://alpaca.markets/docs/api-documentation/api-v2/market-data/.

 ## Examples